 Volunteering is a lifelong practice that welcomes people of all ages.
 However, different age groups bring unique skills and have specific needs that should be accounted for when choosing a volunteer program.

 Matching a project to your education and professional expertise will ensure both you and the community benefit from and enjoy the experience.
-Young professionals have a lot to offer volunteer programs abroad -- choose the best one to meet your needs!
+Young professional volunteers have a lot to offer to programs abroad -- choose the best one to meet your needs in 2023!

 Benefits of volunteering abroad as a young professional